 - Links to related posts

-- Internal linking using widgets
+- Internal linking through footer and sidebar widgets